 What Kind of Fish is Best for Fish Tacos?

 For these crispy baked fish tacos, I used cod.
 It’s a sturdy white fish that holds up well to the breading process without falling apart.

 Halibut would also be a great choice for these fish tacos but it tends to run a little pricey and unless it’s on sale at the grocery store, it’s usually out of my budget.
 So when given the choice for a recipe, I go with cod.

 While my crispy fish tacos were stellar with some super easy margarita slaw (see also: honey lime grilled shrimp for more on my love of this margarita slaw) and a drizzle of sour cream, Kyle ate the fish as traditional baked fish sticks with some tartar sauce.
 One baked fish sticks recipe eaten two ways!
 Win-Win!

-We both declared these baked fish sticks to be one of the best “keeper” recipes we had in ages and since I’m a total sucker for tacos of all sorts, this one absolutely makes the list of favorite taco recipes now too.
+We both declared these baked fish sticks to be one of the best “keeper” recipes we had in ages and since I’m a total sucker for tacos of all sorts, and in all forms, this one absolutely makes the list of favorite taco recipes now too.

 For the crispy baked fish sticks:

 - 1 lb boneless cod or halibut fillets, cut into strips